 1. Estimating the Feedback Gains

-Use the Matlab routine $\mathbf{lqr}$ to estimate the feedback gains $k_1$ and $k_2$ .
+Use the Matlab routine lqr to estimate the feedback gains k_1 and k_2 .
 The arguments to this routine are

-- the A matrix of the system (see the prelab) - the B matrix of the system (see the prelab) - a penalty matrix Q - a penalty matrix R
+- the A matrix of the system

+- the B matrix of the system

+- a penalty matrix Q

+- a penalty matrix R